Contact Information

 Delivered Log Summary

-Yellow-poplar values continue to track lower in 2022, decreasing between 27.7- 42.7% for highand low-quality logs respectively, for Kentucky’s most abundant tree species.
+Yellow-poplar values for high-quality logs marginally increased.
+Medium and low-quality logs continue to track lower in 2023, decreasing between 9.5-19.7% respectively, for Kentucky’s most abundant tree species.

-Red oak domestic and export market demand continues to remain weak.
+Red oak domestic and export market demand is slowly improving from record lows in 2022.
 Lackluster markets for flooring, cabinets, and millwork associated with housing starts and home remodeling due to the slowing housing market are partially to blame.
-The railroad tie market is still healthy, which has provided a consistent market for red oak logs.
+Consumer preferences for species other than red oak and alternative materials also contribute to weakened lumber demand.
+The railroad tie market is partly cloudy, but still provided a consistent market for red oak logs at this time.

 Stave Logs